 Earn 15 credits with four required courses plus an optional internship and accompanying Global Internship Course or two Masterclasses.

-Participate in an internship opportunity, earn credit and gain valuable skills.
-Note: internships in London requires a visa.
+Participate in an internship opportunity, earn credit, and gain valuable skills.
+Note: Students interning in London require a visa.

 As a student on our program, you’ll receive our medical, travel, and accident insurance.